Smart Planning is a major reform program to make Victoria’s planning system more efficient, accessible, open and collaborative.

-- reducing the size and complexity of planning regulation, with simpler planning rules that are more accessible for businesses and the community, creating a more efficient system
+- creating a more efficient system by reducing the size and complexity of planning regulations and delivering simpler planning rules that are more accessible for businesses and the community

-- - Faster permit processing: Expanding the eligible permit classes for the existing VicSmart fast-track planning permit assessment process for straightforward, low-impact development proposals
+- Faster permit processing — the types of planning permits eligible for the VicSmart fast-track planning permit assessment process has been expanded.

-- Permits online: An online lodgement system for ministerial permit applications, which will later be extended to other types of permits.
+Permits Online: an online platform for lodging, managing and tracking ministerial permit applications, which will later be extended to other types of permits.

-- Amendment Tracking System (ATS): A new online Amendment Tracking System to more efficiently manage local planning schemes in a digital form.
+Amendment Tracking System (ATS): a new online Amendment Tracking System (ATS) to more efficiently manage local planning schemes in digital form.

 - Local government